andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-# Part 1: Failure States / Challenges
+# Part 1: Where we Started / Failure States / Our Challenges
 (Patterns?)

 ---